mims002/websiteLayouts/cardStyleInfo/README.md

 ## Card Style Info [Sample Page](https://mims002.github.io/websiteLayouts/cardStyleInfo/)
 <img src="Sample%20Images/mobile.PNG" height="400px"></img>
 <img src="Sample%20Images/portrait.PNG" width="500px"></img>
+## Description
+This is a card style info layout consisting of a image, description and a external link button.
+It uses a resposive layout wirh CSS grid.
+Not all broswers may support it.
+The image uses the full width of the display.This can be used to show different organizations, people, events, etc.
 ## How to use
 Use the given template and change fields as nessasary
 ```<!-- start new org-->